 The command makes the SQL Server create query execution plans again, enabling the database engine to use the most recent optimization methods.
 This ensures that queries are executed using the most efficient methods possible.

-By initiating a new compilation and optimization process, DBCC FREEPROCCACHE can assist if a query’s performance problems stem from an inadequate execution plan.
+DBCC FREEPROCCACHE can assist if a query’s performance problems stem from an inadequate execution plan by initiating a new compilation and optimization process.

 Resource Reclamation

 Clearing the process cache frees up memory taken up by cached query plans.
-This RAM can then be used by the system for other tasks, which will enhance overall resource usage.
+The system can then use this RAM for other tasks, enhancing overall resource usage.

 Testing and Development